 - Swipe the confirmation button to proceed with the installation.
 The ROM will be installed.

-- Now return to home in the TWRP and tap on the install option.
-Navigate to the Google apps zip file and select it.
+- Now return to home in the TWRP and flash the Google apps zip file.

 - Swipe the confirmation button to proceed with the installation.

-- Similarly flash the SuperSU package for root access
+- Flash the SuperSU package for root access in the same way.

 - Once installed, reboot to system.